 Half eagle, half owl

 Elanus is composed of four species having similar plumage patterns and sizes, so similar that they have been consider until recently a cosmopolitan super-species with geographically-replacing forms.
 It is a quite silent bird whose voice we can barely hear during courtship.
-Sound recording of male an female while mating.
 Populations in intertropical zones behave ecologically like nomadic owls in boreal zones: they can move over long distances and reproduce when there are demographic explosions of the prey the feed on.
 They are crepuscular or nocturnal.
 It also presents a series of morphological characteristics, which could well be the result of evolutionary convergence, which also resembles owls: flight feathers with velvety barbules that enable a silent flight, zygodactyly (two forward-pointing and two backward-pointing toes) , large and frontal eyes that offer binocular vision, long perioral bristles and thick and short tarsi.
 Also like owls, elanus has a large mouth with which it is able to swallow whole preys.
 Recent studies seem to place them among the oldest of the Accipitridae family and mistakenly related to the kites.

 An immigrant who made Iberian nature more beautiful